-The Choir is most grateful for sponsorship, in 2018 particularly in relation to the ‘Sydney Sings’ performance of An Australian War Requiem by Christopher Bowen in Sydney Town Hall on the centenary of Armistice Day, November 11th 2018.
+The Choir is most grateful for sponsorship, in 2019 particularly in relation to the ‘Sydney Sings’ performance of Brahms ‘A German Requiem’ in Sydney Town Hall on November 10th.

 Sponsorship packages are usually arranged with the individual sponsor and include some combination of acknowledgement of the sponsor in the Choir’s extensive pre-concert publicity; acknowledgement on the day of the concert (including in the program); and, in some cases, reserved seating for the sponsor’s guests.

-Sponsors of the November 2018 ‘Sydney Sings’ performance of An Australian War Requiem include City of Sydney and the French Embassy:
+Sponsors of the November 2018 ‘Sydney Sings’ performance of An Australian War Requiem included City of Sydney and the French Embassy:

 To discuss sponsorship opportunities further, please contact our development team at email@example.com.